 Mysteriously stacked somewhere in my office bookcase is an old Cosmopolitan magazine I bought as a college freshman.
-Having grown up hearing that Cosmo is essentially the holy grail of sex tips, I felt like doing some research before I surged forth into the land of college experimentation.
+I grew up hearing that Cosmo is the holy grail of sex tips, so I felt like doing some research before surging forth into the land of college experimentation.

 While those glossy time-honoured pages did offer some unique, kinky, and just straight-up odd advice, I actually figured out the one tip that helped me the most on my own.
 Communicate with your partner, no matter how awkward it may feel.

 Talking things out before, during, or after sex can greatly improve the quality of your experience.
 So here are some simple suggestions for opening up the lines of communication in the bedroom without making it feel like an interview.

 DON’T: Criticise your partner’s sexual ability.
 Communication in the bedroom is not about making people feel inadequate, it’s about helping each other learn through patience and understanding.

 DO: Use positive statements when offering advice to your partner.
 Instead of telling them, “I hate how quiet you are,” try saying, “I like hearing the sounds you make, it helps me know you’re enjoying yourself.”

 DON’T: Drop vague hints about what you want hoping your partner can read your mind.
 It’s an unfair expectation of them and going to be frustrating for you when it doesn’t work.

 DO: Get hands on!
 Guide their hands on your body to show them how/where you would like to be touched.
 You can also offer to do the same to better learn what they enjoy.
 This is both sexy and straightforward, so none of you are left in the dark.